seerichard/run-goal/PLAN.md

   - Running stick figure?
 - Hook into Strava API
 - Authentication and persistent login?
 Might have to store token in local storage/cookie
+- React Router for auth process to get access and refresh token
 - Fetch data using basic fetch , react-query , swr ?
 - Clean data and store payload in React Context
 - May need some animation library - start without one